nus-cs4344-students/fun-jump/README.md

 ##Known issues
 As different browsers implement HTML5 differently, things are not working perfectly on all platforms.
 * Audio is not played on iOS Safari
-* Audio is not preloaded on Mac Safari, so there is delay in playing